Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 The labs serve a dual purpose in this text, they enable the reader to apply lessons from this book to real-world examples, and they allow for assessment of the reader's knowledge of the material either through comparing models with reference models through self-assessment or by formal assessment by an external grader.
-It is recommended to do seven to eight labs within a course of self-study or in the context of a formal course in simulation.
+It is recommended to do eight to eleven labs within a course of self-study or in the context of a formal course in simulation.
+In this case it is recommended that the number of labs that a reader does correlates with their educational goals, for example: eight to nine labs for am advanced undergraduate-level understanding of Simulation and Modelling, and ten to eleven labs being suitable for a graduate-level understanding.

-Moreover, these labs are written as technology-agnostic - meaning that you could theoretically use any toolkit to complete these tasks; however, we have included recommendations for specific technological implementations as a guide for readers as the authors used them in the creation of the labs.
+Moreover, these labs are written to be technology-agnostic - meaning that you could theoretically use any toolkit to complete these tasks; however, we have included recommendations for specific technological implementations as a guide for readers as the authors used them in the creation of the labs.